qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 block of keys.
 The function key was exchanged with the right control key to get it.
 This makes the layout of the right modifiers left to right be alt/win/control/Fn.

 ## Right Windows is Application Context Menu Instead
 The right Windows key is for getting the application context menu.

-The right Windows GUI key is not often used.
-It is available on the macro-board shift layer for completeness.
+### Notes on "Level 3 Shift"
+* Ironically not being American I will not test the en_US local without hardware.
+* I'm not sure if that locale supports an alt gr key interpretation of right alt.
+* Hacking Linux termcap/gui equivalent files might be possible for the determined.

 ## Common to All Fn Layers
-* If on an Fn layer a switch is not necessary so the following keys become themselves.
 * Left control is ANSI layer select.
 Basic conformist ANSI.
 * Left win is macro-board layer select.
+Latching macro modifiers and function keys.
 * Left alt is navigation layer select.
 You MUST be in this mode for **BQN**.

 ## ANSI Layer